Vilcashuamán

 Vilcashuamán or Vilcasguaman (from Quechua Willka Waman, "sacred hawk") is the capital of Vilcas Huamán Province, Ayacucho region, Peru.
 It is located at an altitude of 3,490 m on the eastern slopes of the Andes.
 It is located on an ancient archaeological site.

 Vilcashuamán was an Inca administrative center, established after the Incas conquered the Chancas and the Pocras.
-According to chroniclers, Vilcashuamán was home to 40,000 people.
+According to the Chronicler Pedro Cieza de León, Vilcashuamán was home to 40,000 people.
 The city was located around a large plaza where ceremonies involving sacrifices were performed, usually camelids or libation of corn wine.
-Around this plaza were the city's two most important buildings: the Sun Temple (Templo del Sol) and the Usnu which remain to this day.
-It is believed that the city had the shape of a falcon, in which the Usnu was located in the head.
+Around this plaza were the city's two most important buildings: the Sun Temple (Templo del Sol) and the Ushnu which remain to this day.
+It is believed that the city had the shape of a falcon, in which the Ushnu was located in the head.

-The Usnu is a truncated pyramid which is accessed through a double doorjamb, characteristic of the most important compounds.
-In its upper platform is a large stone with unique carvings that is known as the Seat of the Inca (Asiento del Inca); it is believed to have once been covered with gold leaf.
+The Ushnu is a truncated pyramid which is accessed through a double doorjamb, characteristic of the most important compounds.
+In its upper platform is a large stone with unique carvings that is known as the Seat of the Inca (Asiento del Inca); this seat, according to Cieza de León, was once covered with gold leaf.